Lycée Français de New York: Facilities

 The school originally occupied a residential building at 3 East 95th Street near Fifth Avenue (Mrs. Amory S. Carhart House), and Mr. Galy arranged for the acquisition of three more landmark mansions, two on East 72nd Street (Henry T. Sloane House and Oliver Gould Jennings House) and one on East 93rd Street (Mrs. Graham Fair Vanderbilt House)."
 In 2003, the school completed a modern, 158,000-square-foot (14,700 m2) state-of-the-art facility located at 505 East 75th Street.
 Taking up nearly a full city block, it houses the upper and lower schools and features such amenities as a 354-seat auditorium and two full-size gymnasiums.

 The modern Lycée building was designed by the New York-based architecture firm Polshek Partnership Architects (now Ennead) in 2003.
 It consists of two LEED-certified buildings linked together by a patio, serving as a walkway, but also a lawn where students congregate and play.
 The North building (76th street) houses the pre-school and elementary schools while the middle school and high school students are taught in the South building (75th street).
 All students share the cafeteria, the auditorium and two gymnasiums.
 The facade of the building is made of stainless glass, and the exterior walls are dedicated to great writers, artists, scientists, philosophers and activists of Francophone and American thought.

-The building was actually re-modeled from what had previously been a Volkswagen Car Dealership and five-story garage from at least the early 1970s through the 1980s (the exact year that dealership closed is unknown).
+The building was actually remodeled from what had previously been a Volkswagen Car Dealership and five-story garage from at least the early 1970s through the 1980s (the exact year that dealership closed is unknown).

 In 2016, the Lycée opened its new York Wing, a 19,000 square-foot addition, on York Avenue.
-The Wing has enabled a transformation of the school's program with technology-enhanced classrooms, a Media Lab with a working television studio and recording equipment, as well as a Makerspace, with equipment for carpentry, 3D printing, laser-cutting, and robotics.
-Dedicated faculty trained in the use of media, technology and fabrication work with existing faculty to integrate these spaces into the curriculum (These resources are however rarely used by members of the student body).
+The wing has classrooms, a Media Lab with a working television studio and recording equipment, as well as a Makerspace, with equipment for carpentry, 3D printing, laser-cutting, and robotics.
+Faculty trained in the use of media, technology and fabrication work with existing faculty to integrate these spaces into the curriculum (These resources are, however, rarely used by members of the student body).